hencrice/homework/hw01/README.md

 ## Part 01: Cargo ##

 Don't clone your GitHub repository just yet.
-To start off, let's create a new Rust library: `cargo new hw01`.
+To start off, let's create a new Rust library: `cd hw01 && cargo init --lib`.

 If you are not already in a git repository when you create your project, Cargo will create a git repository (and `.gitignore`) for you.
 Then, you can add this